Landau instability and mobility edges of the interacting one-dimensional Bose gas in weak random potentials: Linear Response to a Random Potential

 \section{Linear Response to a Random Potential}

-The rate of dissipation occurring during the expansion is connected to a local drag force, that is, momentum per unit time transferred to the gas from external obstacles during motion.
-For the inhomogeneous Bose gas, one can apply the local density approximation.
+The rate of dissipation caused by a moving external perturbation (say, a point-like obstacle or random potential or shallow lattice) is connected to a local drag force, that is, momentum per unit time transferred to the gas from the external potential during motion.
+For the inhomogeneous Bose gas, one can apply the local density approximation if the density varies slowly on the length scale of a healing length \cite{kheruntsyan05}.
 The problem is then reduced to that of calculating the drag force in the homogeneous system.

 The force can be calculated in the limit of small-amplitude external potential with the formalism of linear response theory \cite{astrakharchik04,cherny09a,Cherny2012,lang15}.
 It is convenient to choose the frame of reference where the gas is at rest but the external potential is moving with constant velocity $v$.
 This trick does not influence the resulting dissipation rate.
-The perturbation takes the form $\sum_j V_\mathrm{i}(x_j-vt)$, where $V_\mathrm{i}(x)$ is the energy of one particle in the external potential, and the summation is over all the particles.
+The perturbation takes the form $\sum_j V_\mathrm{}(x_j-vt)$, where $V_\mathrm{}(x)$ is the energy of one boson in the stationary external perturbative potential, and the summation is over all the bosons.
 The dissipation rate is connected to the probabilities of transitions to excited states characterized by certain momentum and energy transfers.
 This probability is encoded in the dynamic structure factor (DSF), which relates to the time-dependent density correlator through Fourier transformation.
 It is given by the definition \cite{pitaevskii03:book}

 with ${\cal Z}=\sum_{m}\exp(-\beta E_{m})$ being the partition function and $\beta$ being the inverse temperature.
 Here $\delta\hat{\rho}_{k}$ is the Fourier component of the density fluctuation, and $|n \rangle$ and $E_{n}$ are the $n$-th state and energy of the many-body system, respectively.